West Wodonga

 Table Chart PROFILE FAQ

-Conversely, agriculture, forestry & fishing had lower representation at 1.3% versus the regional average of 7.5%.
-The area appeared to offer limited local employment opportunities based on Census data analysis.
-In the 12-month period ending in September 2025, labour force decreased by 1.6% and employment declined by 3.7%, causing unemployment rate to rise by 2.0 percentage points.
-This contrasted with Rest of Vic., where employment contracted by 0.7%, labour force fell by 0.6%, and unemployment rose marginally.
-State-level data up to 25-Nov-25 showed VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from Jobs and Skills Australia projected national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to West Wodonga's employment mix suggested local employment should increase by 6.1% over five years and 13.0% over ten years, though this was a simple extrapolation for illustrative purposes and did not account for localized population projections.
+Between September 2024 and September 2025, West Wodonga's labour force decreased by 1.6%, while employment declined by 3.7%, leading to a 2.0 percentage point rise in unemployment rate.
+This contrasts with Rest of Vic., where employment contracted by 0.7% and unemployment rose marginally.
+National employment forecasts from Jobs and Skills Australia, released in May-25, suggest national employment will grow by 6.6% over five years and 13.7% over ten years.
+Applying these projections to West Wodonga's employment mix indicates local employment should increase by 6.1% over five years and 13.0% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment